A Modern Case for the Closed Floor Plan

 In addition to the sharing of space, smells, sounds, and messes tend to be shared freely in an open-concept design.
 If you’re trying to watch TV or work in one area of the living space and someone else in your household is loudly emptying the dishwasher or on a phone call, that sound is going to travel.
 When someone makes popcorn in the microwave, your entire space might smell like a movie theatre.
 Also, If you’re having a dinner party and the kitchen is a mess, all of your guests will have an unobstructed view of that pile of dishes.

 What kind of furniture works best in an awkward or closed space?

 I absolutely love to use armless lounge chairs (chaise chairs) because they save on space and they’re so comfortable!
 The Quadra Chair, for example, is one of my favorite pieces because it’s so versatile — it’s perfect for kid-friendly spaces and also elegant, modern spaces.

-I also love using poufs instead of larger furniture.
+I also love using modern decorative poufs instead of larger furniture.
 For example, placing a tray on top of a square pouf instantly makes it a great side table or coffee table.